crysiss/holo-alfa/clarity-call.md

 Fiddling with your site makes you feel almost certain that "they'll finally start buying (more)". **But sadly, all this work rarely brings positive results when it goes live on your store**.

-Then, the more paid traffic crashes on your site with disappointing results, the more unsure you start to feel...
+As your paid traffic dissapoints you more and more you start to feel more unsure...

 ## "What am I doing wrong?"